tamberg/circuitpython-workshop/README.md

 Now the board should show up as a USB device, e.g. _/dev/cu.usbmodem01_ on MacOS or _COM3_ on Windows.

 #### Install UF2 bootloader (once)
-To install the UF2 bootloader, follow the steps to _Install, Repair, or Update UF2 Bootloader_ at the bottom of https://circuitpython.org/board/adafruit_qtpy_esp32s2/
+To install the UF2 bootloader, follow the steps to _Install, Repair, or Update UF2 Bootloader_ at the bottom of https://circuitpython.org/board/adafruit_qtpy_esp32s2/ or try this:

 Download [tinyuf2-adafruit_qtpy_esp32s2-0.16.0.zip](https://github.com/adafruit/tinyuf2/releases/download/0.16.0/tinyuf2-adafruit_qtpy_esp32s2-0.16.0.zip) and extract it, to get _combined.bin_.